mj10777/mapmbtiles/README.md

 * The main goal was to adapt the `gdal2tiles.py` to also support the creation of a mbtiles Database
     * the basic functionality has otherwise not been changed
-    * `gdal2tiles.py` has been renamed to `gdal2mbtiles.py` to avoud conficts with the original gdal version
+    * `gdal2tiles.py` has been renamed to `gdal2mbtiles.py` to avoid conficts with the original gdal version

 * The created mbtiles Databases are base on the same logic used in the geopaparrazi project:
     * [https://github.com/geopaparazzi/geopaparazzi/wiki/mbtiles-Implementation]
-    * it used `tiles` as a view and not a table
+    * it uses `tiles` as a view and not a table
     * it will check for `blank` images (all pixels have the same RGB value) and store this only onece

 * When install on linux, a 'soft-link'  called 'gdal2mbtiles' will be created